chrislattman/blogging-project/docs/ssh/README.md

 # SSH

 SSH stands for "secure shell."
-It replaces the insecure [`telnet`](https://en.wikipedia.org/wiki/Telnet) command.
+It replaces the insecure [`telnet`](https://en.wikipedia.org/wiki/Telnet) / [`rlogin`](https://en.wikipedia.org/wiki/Berkeley_r-commands#rlogin) commands.

 It is a program used to access remote servers, although "remote" can mean on the same computer.
 It works by utilizing SSH keys, which are based on cryptography.

 On Windows, use Git Bash to perform any commands on this page.
 On Linux, you might need to install `openssh-client` with a [package manager](../terminal-commands#package-managers) to use `ssh`, `scp`, and `sftp`.

+To access a remote server using any of the commands on this page, `sshd` (the SSH daemon) must be running on the server.
+You might need to install `openssh-server` on the server.

 ## Table of Contents